 - Cookie consent: mechanisms and practices for GDPR and ePrivacy compliance by Rowenna Fielding

-As a translator, I’m especially interested in the first two talks.
+As a translator specializing in data protection, I had to mention the third talk, but I’m especially interested in the first two.
 I hope Hinde and Laura will explain how they work with localization professionals — not only with intermediaries such as translation agencies.

 SEO and Accessibility